How is it like to contribute as a volunteer for A Drop in the Ocean?

 A Drop in the Ocean’s purpose is to provide immediate and direct aid to refugees.
 This is done by coordinating volunteers to travel to our destinations in Greece.
 Aid workers assist with the reception of refugees and working in the camps where refugees live.
 The tasks are constantly changing, depending on the needs of the various destinations.
 At the destinations, we work with organizations such as UNHCR, Doctors Without Borders, NRC, International Red Cross, etc.

 A Drop in the ocean is currently present with volunteers on the island of Lesvos, in the Athens region and in Northern Greece.
-We always need more volunteers for our destinations, and especially desirable are volunteers who may stay at least two weeks.
+We always need more volunteers over 25 years old for our destinations, and especially desirable are volunteers who may stay at least two weeks.
+We accept CVs and applications from people between the ages of 23-25, provided they have relevant backgrounds, and applicants in this age group must be interviewed before they are allowed to travel.
 As a volunteer, you choose the destination you would like to work at.

 At all our locations you will be greeted by a coordinator who provides training and organizes our team of volunteers.
 Volunteers with A Drop in the Ocean travel at their own risk.
 You must pay for travel, food and lodging yourself.